DantasB/siga-bot/README.md

 # Create the following parameters
  TOKEN #Your discord bot token
- PREFIX #Your bot prefix if you want any differente from "!"
+ PREFIX #Your bot prefix if you want any different from "!"

 # Execute the main program
 $ python siga_bot.py